1. Conversational Voice AI in 2026

 Word-level timestamps from the Cartesia API.

 In addition, a really solid realtime streaming API is helpful.
 Conversational voice applications often trigger multiple audio inferences in parallel.
-Voice agent code needs to be able to interrupt in-progress inference and to correlate each inference request to an output stream.
+Voice agent code needs to be able to interrupt in-progress inference and to correlate each inference request to one output stream.
 Streaming APIs from voice model providers are all relatively new and still evolving.
-Currently, Cartesia and Rime have the most mature streaming support in Pipecat.

 A good voice AI platform or library will mostly hide the complexities of audio capture and processing.
 But if you build complex voice agents, at some point you'll bump up against bugs and corner cases in audio handling.[19]
 So it's worth taking a quick tour of the audio input pipeline.